kosperera/articles/2016-11-05-try-javascript-utility-belt-library.md

 ### Creating a js library

 The other thing we're going to need is a micro-library.
-I'm not exactly sure how the Lodash and the like are bundled to `_`, so I'm going to go ahead and say that they use a combination of [namespace][glossary-ns] and a little [polyfill][glossary-polyfill] magic to encapsulate the helper methods.
-Excellent.
+I'm not exactly sure how Lodash and the like are bundled to its namespaces, say, `_` , `ng`, or  `angular`, so I'm going to go ahead and say that they use a combination of [namespace][glossary-ns] and a little [polyfill][glossary-polyfill] magic to encapsulate those utility methods.
+Indeed.

 ```js
 var _ = window._ || (window._ = {});